 The Business and Tourism program in Palma de Mallorca is designed for students with academic interest in studying business, tourism, and/or hospitality alongside Spanish students in a direct enrollment environment.
 This program will give students a global perspective on issues related to business and tourism and help them develop management skills for future leadership.

 Summer and Short-Term Programs

-Students may study international business in London during this 15-day program offered during December/January intersession.
-The course is taught by a Tippie College of Business Faculty member and is worth 3 s.h.
-Class varies from session to session; check with UPO adviser to determine how credit applies to major, elective, or IBC.
+Students may study international business in London during this 15-day program offered during the December/January intersession.
+The course is taught by a Tippie College of Business faculty member and is worth 3 s.h.
+Class varies from session to session; check with a UPO adviser to determine how credit applies to major, elective, or IBC.

 General Study Abroad Programs Offering Business Courses

 Iowa Regents Semester in Australia

 Direct enrollment at the University of Newcastle.
 The Faculty (college) of Business & Law offers courses in accounting, economics, finance, information technology, management, and marketing.
 Fall or spring semester options.

 USAC Business, Architecture and Italian Studies in Turin

 Italian Studies Program, Turin, Italy: Offered during the fall or spring semester or for an academic year, as well as an intensive summer session at the University of Turin's Scuola di Amministrazione Aziendale, this program's curriculum is designed to address core degree requirements while providing a complement of courses with an international dimension.

 This fall or spring semester program offers juniors and seniors an opportunity to examine Spanish business management and economics in their political and socio-cultural context.
 The academic program combines business, economics, and language coursework with visits to local businesses and industries.
 Informal internships are an option for participants with the requisite language proficiency and relevant skills.